-This website hasn't had many recent updates because my workshop has been packed up and placed in storage during a remodeling project.
+This website hasn't had many recent updates because my workshop has been packed up and placed in storage during a long-term remodeling project.
 After the remodel is over—sometime later this spring—I should have a new workshop as well as a new display room for